mohamed-tayeh/personal-website/_posts/2022-06-11-twitch-translator.markdown

 tags: [Project]
 ---

 This is a simple translator bot that I use for [my stream] to communicate with viewers from different backgrounds where English is not their first language.
+It currently supports all languages supported by google translate found [here].

 It is currently being used by 34 streamers (including myself).